Code-Institute-Submissions/sa-offences/README.md

 ### What features can later be included?

 - A row chart displaying the top ten suburbs offences are commited in the metropolitan and a top ten outside the metropolitan.
--

 ## Technologies used

 ### Javascript
-- used to manipulate the value outputted by the charts.
+- used to manipulate the values outputted by the charts.

 ### Jquery